Telephone Line (song)

 "Telephone Line" is a song by English rock band Electric Light Orchestra (ELO).
 It was released in May 1977 through Jet Records and United Artists Records as part of the album A New World Record.
-It was very successful, reaching the Top 10 in Australia, US, and UK, and number 1 in Canada.
+It was commercially successful, topping the charts of Canada and New Zealand and entering the top 10 in Australia, the United Kingdom, and the United States.

 Background

 The ballad is track two on their 1976 album, A New World Record, and was the final single to be released from the album until September 2006, when "Surrender" was released from the expanded reissue of the album.
 It became their biggest single success in the US and was their first UK gold award for a single.

+The lyrics are about a man listening to the ringing on his telephone waiting and hoping for a girl to answer his call and imagining what he would say if she answers.

 With ELO's continuing success in America it seemed obvious to frontman Jeff Lynne to use an American ring tone during the song.
 Lynne explained:

 The song charted in the Top Ten in both the UK and the US, peaking at number 8 in the UK and number 7 in the US.
-The tune was on the Hot 100 for 23 weeks, nearly a full month longer on that chart than any other ELO tune.
+It was on the Hot 100 for 23 weeks, nearly a full month longer on that chart than any other ELO song.
 Billboard ranked it as the No. 15 song of 1977.
 In 1977, the song reached number 1 in New Zealand and Canada.
 "Telephone Line" and Meri Wilson's "Telephone Man" were back-to-back on Hot 100's top 40 for two non-consecutive weeks in the summer of 1977.

-As was the norm, many ELO singles were issued in different colours, but the US version of this single was the only green single ELO issued.
+As was the norm, many ELO singles were issued in different colours, but the US version of the single was the only green single ELO issued.
 The US single also was shortened to 3:56 with an early fade.
 It became the band's first single to achieve Gold sales figures.

 Critical reception

-AllMusic's Donald Guarisco said the song's lyrics "use the scenario of a lovelorn narrator trying to talk a telephone operator into connecting him with a lover who won't answer her phone, a scenario that has been used in songs as diverse as "Memphis, Tennessee" and "Operator"," adding that the song "could have easily become an over-the-top exercise in camp but is saved by a gorgeous melody that contrasts verses full of yearning highs and aching lows with a descending-note chorus that clinches the song's heartbroken feel."
+AllMusic's Donald Guarisco said the song's lyrics "use the scenario of a lovelorn narrator trying to talk a telephone operator into connecting him with a lover who will not answer her phone, a scenario that has been used in songs as diverse as 'Memphis, Tennessee' and 'Operator'," adding that the song "could have easily become an over-the-top exercise in camp but is saved by a gorgeous melody that contrasts verses full of yearning highs and aching lows with a descending-note chorus that clinches the song's heartbroken feel."
 He concluded that the arrangement transformed "Telephone Line" into a "miniature symphony".